kmaninis/COB/README.md

 For more information on how to use the code, please read `README.txt`

 ### Citation:
-If you use this code, please consider citing the following paper:
+If you use this code, please consider citing the following papers:

 	@Inproceedings{Man+16a,
 	  Title          = {Convolutional Oriented Boundaries},